Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/optimization/operational-governance.md

 Make sure each team has the knowledge to operate effectively, including updating training based on their role and project state:

-- Marketers: training on XM Cloud Pages, personalization tools, and campaign setup
+- Marketers: training on SitecoreAI Pages, personalization tools, and campaign setup
 - Authors: guidance on structured content, component reuse, and publishing workflows
 - Analysts/Product Owners: how to interpret and act on data